PATRIC3/mic_prediction/README.md

 ## 2.2 Running from KMC Output

 Additionally, you can run this tool using known KMC output, this also allows you to quickly script with a directory full of genomes that have been run through the KMC tool.
-This is done using the *testGenomeXGBoost_KMC.sh* script.
+This is done using the *mic_prediction_kmc.sh* script.
 It takes the following arguments:
 - KMC output : output from *kmc_dump* tool (*test_fasta/1001.fasta.10.kmrs*)
 - temp : a directory to store temporary data in (*temp/*)
 - model : the pkl model produced by XGBoost (*data_files/KPN.mic.FIN.4.pkl*)